Overview

 Course structure

-To receive this qualification you must complete 24 core units and three elective units.
+To receive this qualification, you must complete 24 units in total, comprising of 24 core units and 3 elective units.
 Elective units have been chosen by Holmesglen based on feedback from industry and staff qualifications.

 Units